ypconfig/ypconfig/README.md

 You can commit at any time by running `ypconfig commit`.
 This will rollback if it doesn't receive your confirmation within 60 seconds.
 This behaviour can be overridden by running with the `--confirm` flag, but you should probably not do that as it will not rollback when you may need it to.
 Note that running `--confirm` with a faulty config file will not commit.
 You can check your config file using `ypconfig configtest`.

-All `ypconfig` commands take the argument `--cfg`, which allows you to use a custom config file.
+All `ypconfig` commands take the argument `--cfg` which allows you to use a custom config file.

 # Examples